carlotta94c/Analyze-and-generate-images-with-cognitive-services/README.md

   If you want to switch from one to the other, you need to change the code in *./src/azure-cognitiveservice-openai.js*.
 Look for the comments *"Uncomment this line to use (...)"*, uncomment the code for the service you want to use and comment the code for the other service.

   Not sure what's the difference between the two services?
 Learn more [here](https://learn.microsoft.com/en-gb/azure/cognitive-services/openai/overview#comparing-azure-openai-and-openai/?WT.mc_id=academic-99204-cacaste).

+### Troubleshooting
+Are you getting *ERR_OSSL_EVP_UNSUPPORTED* error when running your app locally?
+This error message indicates that something within your web development stack isn’t compatible with the [OpenSSL](https://www.openssl.org/) files you’re running.

+This is happing because of an inconsistency with your development tools and the version of OpenSSL that you’re running.
+To fix this, you need to upgrade your development tools (Node.js, React.js, etc.) to the latest version.
+You can find a complete guide [here](https://kinsta.com/knowledgebase/err_ossl_evp_unsupported/).

+If you don’t want to upgrade them for any reason, you can simply enable the [OpenSSL 3.0 legacy provider](https://nodejs.org/api/cli.html#--openssl-legacy-provider) as a workaround, with the command: `set NODE_OPTIONS=--openssl-legacy-provider`.

 ## Useful Resources
 * [Create Computer Vision solutions with Azure Cognitive Services](https://learn.microsoft.com/en-us/training/paths/create-computer-vision-solutions-azure-cognitive-services/?WT.mc_id=academic-99204-cacaste)